gregunz/Peerster/README.md

 ```
   -UIPort uint
     	port for the UI client (default 8080)
+  -dest string
+    	destination for the private message or file request
+  -file string
+    	filename to be indexed by the gossiper
   -msg string
     	message to be sent
+  -request string
+    	request metafile of this hash
 ```
 For example:
 ```